sakjain92/Fractional-GPUs/doc/BUILD.md

     * This only specifices an upper bound on the total number of partitions.
 If it is -1, effectively no hint is passed to FGPU.
     * If only compute partitioning is enabled, number of partitions = MIN(number of SM, FGPU_PREFERRED_NUM_COLORS)
     * If both compute and memory bandwidth partitioning is enabled, number of partitions = MIN(number of SM, number of memory colors, FGPU_PREFERRED_NUM_COLORS)
+        * Currently, it is not possible to have different number of compute and memory partitions.
-    * Currently each partition has equal number of SMs and equal memory bandwidth.
+        * Also, currently each partition has equal number of SMs and equal memory bandwidth.

 ## Setup
 FGPU requires following setup prior to build/installation:
-* CUDA SDK 9.1 is required.
+* CUDA SDK 9.1 is required (We currently only support specifically CUDA SDK 9.1).
     * CUDA SDK version can be probed
         ```
         nvcc --version